robertdebock/robertdebock.github.io/my-manifesto.md

 ## Priorities
 When working on code, these are priorities:
 1. User reported bugs.
-2. CI/CD reported bugs.
+2. Self reported bugs.
-3. Features.
+3. New features.

 ## Where to fix
 Solve bugs and dependencies in the lowest level possible.
 From low to high: